ncphillips/makersasylum.com/memberships.md

 - template: title
   title: Regular Membership
 - template: body-copy
-  content: |-
-    Need some tools to realise your crazy ideas?
+  content: "Need some tools to realise your crazy ideas?
 Here's what you can do.
+Pick
-Pick your laptop and move that peach to our space.
+    your laptop and move that peach to our space.
 Sign-up for our reasonable membership plans and get making!
-Move it already..

-    Benefits:

-    1. Access to the space (DUH!)
-    2. Access to tools*
-    3. Free wi-fi

-    **Category A: Desk**

-    Works well for freelancers or DIYers, nomads

-    **Category B: Personal studio space**

-    Works well for teams or small startups

-    \*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
+Move it already..\n\nBenefits:\n\n1.
+Access to the space (DUH!)\n2.
+Access to tools*\n3.
+Free wi-fi\n\n**Category A: Desk**\n\nWorks well for freelancers or DIYers, nomads\n\n**Category B: Personal studio space**\n\nWorks well for teams or small startups (3-4 members) \n\n\\*As a starter, you get access to the woodworking lab where you can use the hand tools to tinker with.
 To use Power tools/3D Printer/Laser machine/Welding machine you have to undergo a full day workshop with us to be able to use the same.
-Its for your safety and we take it very SERIOUSLY!
+Its for your safety and we take it very SERIOUSLY!"
 - template: title
   title: Alumni pass
 - template: body-copy